soso-song/loqal-discussion-website/README.md

 LOQAL --- A Localized Q&A Web Application

 ## Motivation
+We receive a vast amount of information about the COVID-19 daily.
+This information overload makes it difficult to find reliable and relevant information, especially for seniors and other vulnerable groups in our community who are not well versed with querying the search engine and fact checking.
 The goal of this project is to create a web application for reliable dissemination of information and knowledge [related to the pandemic] among members of the community.

 ## Build status
-All page are build in hard coding.
+All pages are built in hard coding.
 In sharedClasses\classes.js, includes all required classes and basic hard coding information.
-In case of testing, by manipulate the data in that js file could change the view for different pages.
+In case of testing, by manipulating the data in that js file could change the view for different pages.

 ## Features
-From the index.html, user can register and login to the site.
-For standard users, they are able to edit, search and report questions and tags, change their profiles includes icon pictures and passwords.
-For admin users, they have same previlage as starndand users as well, in addition to that, they are able to change standard users' profiles and give notification to all users via the site.
+From the index.html, users can register and login to the site.
+For standard users, they are able to edit, search and report questions and tags, change their profiles including icon pictures and passwords.
+For admin users, they have the same privilege as standard users as well, in addition to that, they are able to change standard users' profiles and give notification to all users via the site.

 ## Code Example
 "users.push(new User('admin', 'admin@admin.com', 'An Admin', 'admin', [0], true));"
-This is an example of create an admin user.
+This is an example of creating an admin user.

 ## How to use?
 Clone locally: